Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Evaluation

 \section{Evaluation}

-In this Section, we present simulation results to validate our analytical results.
-In the first part, we validate our analysis using synthetic data and via Monte-Carlo simulation.
-With synthetic data, we show the advantages of the context-aware privacy notion (based on LIP) versus the context-free notion (based on LDP) by comparing their utility-privacy tradeoffs.
-Then we compare different models of LIP and LDP and show how the dataset domain affects the results.
-By Monte-Carlo simulation, we consider a latent variable $G_i$ that is arbitrarily correlated with $X_i$ and compare the utility-privacy tradeoffs provided by local models.
+In this Section, we simulate with synthetic and real data to validate our analytical results.
+In the first part, we validate via Monte-Carlo simulation.
+We examine the impact on the utility-privacy tradeoff from the prior distribution, data correlation, and input domain.
+We also consider a model where the utility is measured by Hamming distance instead of MSE.
 In the second part, we evaluate with real-world datasets: Gowalla (location check-ins) and Census Income (People income survey).

-We evaluate utility by square root average MSE, in order to normalize the influence of user count, also to make it comparable to the absolute error.
-Note that, doing so does not affect the optimalities in any of our optimization problems.
-In addition, since LIP achieves a relaxed privacy level than LDP, it is difficult to compare their utilities under the same privacy guarantee.
-Thus, we compare their optimal utilities under any given privacy budget $\epsilon$.
-All the simulations are done in Matlab (R2016a) on a Dell desktop (OptiPlex 7040; CPU: Intel (R) Core (TM) i5-6500 @ 3.2GHz; RAM 8.0 GB; OS: windows 64bit).
+We evaluate utility by the square root average MSE in order to normalize the influence of user count, also to make it comparable to the absolute error.
+Note that doing so does not affect the optimalities in any of our optimization problems.
+In addition, since LIP provides a relaxed privacy guarantee than LDP, it is not easy to compare their utilities under the same privacy guarantee.
+Thus, we compare their optimal utilities under any given privacy budget of $\epsilon$. {Since for the experiments with synthetic data, each mechanism takes as input $X_i$ not $R_i$, we directly generate $X_i$ in the following experiments. }